fern-api/fern/README.md

 We have designed Fern to complement existing OpenAPI toolchains and workflows, rather than replace them.
 We believe OpenAPI does a good job at as a declarative standard for defining APIs, but at times it is too verbose and complex, which reduces the quality of generated code.

 We've built [our own format](https://buildwithfern.com/docs/definition) that we believe to be easier to work with.
-Feel free to use either OpenAPI or the Fern specification - the Fern toolchain is fully compatible with btoh!
+Feel free to use either OpenAPI or the Fern specification - the Fern toolchain is fully compatible with both!

 If you want to read more about how the Fern specification and OpenAPI differ, read [﻿Fern vs. OpenAPI](https://buildwithfern.com/docs/comparison-with-openapi) for an in-depth comparison.